zsparal/api-documentation/source/reference/v1/payments-api/create-payment.rst

        ``podiumcadeaukaart`` ``vvvgiftcard`` ``webshopgiftcard`` ``yourgift``

    * - | ``voucherNumber``

-       | string
+       .. type:: string
+          :required: false

-     - Optional – The card number on the gift card.
+     - The card number on the gift card.

    * - | ``voucherPin``

-       | string
+       .. type:: string
+          :required: false

-     - Optional – The PIN code on the gift card.
+     - The PIN code on the gift card.
 Only required if there is a PIN code printed on the gift card.

 iDEAL
 """""